wolfpaulus/cicd/README.md

 Keep the Repo name as is, i.e. ```cicd```, and copy the main branch to your own repo.
 I.e., click on the green "Create fork" button.

+### GitHub Actions
+Open the Actions tab in your forked repo.
+Click the green button to enable workflows in your forked repo.

+### Workflow permissions
+Still on the github website, open the forked ```cicd``` repo's settings, (not your account settings.)
+Under Actions, click on General, scroll down to "Workflow permission" and select "Read and write permissions".
+This is necessary to allow the workflows to push the docker image to the github container registry.
+Click on "Save".

 ### PAT (Personal Access Token)
 Open your account settings (not this repo's settings).
 Open Developer settings (bottom of the left menu).